What products are involved?

 Rheonics Calibration Cylinders - SCC and HCC

-These accessory are made of PTFE and are specially designed for the SRV, SRD, SRV-HS or SRD-HS (HS: Hygienic design).
+These accessory are made of PTFE and are specially designed for the SRV, SRD, SRV-HD or SRD-HD (HD: Hygienic design), also compatible with -HS variants.
 Due to the SRV’s sensing area being smaller than the SRD’s, the SRD cylinders can be used for the SRV as well, but not vicerversa.

 All calibration cylinders are listed in next table, they all have a minimum liquid volume required and a maximum allowed, and O-ring required to ensure a leak-free seal.
 The sensor probe is mounted as shown in the example below.